Phi Chi Theta: History

-The meeting was hosted at the LaSalle Hotel (Bryan, Texas) and took over two days with the founding chapters to be New York Alpha (Columbia University), Colorado Alpha (University of Denver), New York Beta (New York University), Oregon Beta (University of Oregon), Gamma (Oregon State University), Delta (Northwestern University), Epsilon (University of Pittsburgh), and Zeta (Boston University).
+The meeting was hosted in Chicago at the La Salle Hotel and took over two days. founding chapters to be New York Alpha (Columbia University), Colorado Alpha (University of Denver), New York Beta (New York University), Oregon Beta (University of Oregon), Gamma (Oregon State University), Delta (Northwestern University), Epsilon (University of Pittsburgh), and Zeta (Boston University).

 Early organization

-At first, chapters were only given to universities whose business school were members of the American Assembly of Collegiate Schools of Business.
-This was changed in Chicago at the 1934 Biennial Meeting where they decided to accept chapters in Rank A universities as long as the number of chapters from those school does not exceed twenty percent of the total number of Collegiate Chapters that existed.
-This were further changed in June 17-20th, 1948 at the twelfth Biennial Meeting located at the Willard Hotel.
+At first, chapters were only given to universities whose business schools were members of the American Assembly of Collegiate Schools of Business.
+This was changed in Chicago at the 1934 biennial meeting, where they decided to accept chapters in Rank A universities as long as the number of chapters from those schools does not exceed twenty percent of the total number of Collegiate Chapters that existed.
+This was further changed on June 17-20th, 1948, at the twelfth Biennial Meeting located at the Willard Hotel.
 It was changed so that chapters in business schools of Rank A universities would not surpass forty percent of the total number of Collegiate Chapters.
-In Boston during the 1952 Biennial Meeting, this was again changed to accept chapters in universities accredited by the American Assembly of Collegiate Schools of Business or the Regional Accrediting Association as long as the courses of Business Administration is approved.
-In 1962, the last portion of the bylaw was changed to included study of Business or Economics making Phi Chi Theta the first professional fraternity for women in Economics.
+In Boston during the 1952 Biennial Meeting, this was again changed to accept chapters in universities accredited by the American Assembly of Collegiate Schools of Business or the Regional Accrediting Association as long as the courses of Business Administration are approved.
+In 1962, the last portion of the bylaw was changed to include the study of business or economics, making Phi Chi Theta the first professional fraternity for women in Economics.

-The second Biennial Meeting was in New York at the Pennsylvania Hotel on June 18 to 19, 1926 with Mrs. James L Dohr as president.
+The second Biennial Meeting was in New York at the Pennsylvania Hotel on June 18 to 19, 1926, with Mrs. James L Dohr as president.
 The chapters installed at this meeting were Eta (University of California, Berkeley), Iota (University of Wisconsin–Madison), Kappa (University of North Dakota), Lambda (University of Kansas), Mu (University of Utah), Nu (University of Indiana), Xi (University of Southern California), Omicron (University of Missouri), and Pi (University of Idaho).

-The third Biennial Meeting took place at University of California's Stephens Building on June 21 to 26, 1928 with Helen Phillips as president.
+The third Biennial Meeting took place at University of California's Stephens Building from June 21 to 26, 1928, with Helen Phillips as president.
 The chapters installed at this meeting were Rho (University of Nebraska–Lincoln), Sigma (University of Illinois Urbana), and Tau (Ohio State University).
 The fourth Biennial Meeting took place in Boston, Massachusetts at the Hotel Vendome on June 20 to 24, 1930 with Ethel M. Allen as president.
 A single chapter was installed at this meeting, Upsilon (Georgia School of Technology).